mnrkbys/norimaci/README.md

 - [Monitor.app](https://www.fireeye.com/services/freeware/monitor.html)

+**Note that, Monitor.app supports only macOS 10.12 - 10.14.
+You don't have to install it, if you want to execute malware on macOS 10.15 or later.
+You have to use OpenBSM instead of it.**

-You have to install libraries below from their source repositories or pip, if you use Norimaci with Monitor.app:
+You have to install libraries below from their source repositories or pip, if you use Norimaci with Monitor.app.

 - [py-applescript](https://github.com/rdhyee/py-applescript)
 - [PyObjC](https://bitbucket.org/ronaldoussoren/pyobjc)
 - [dnslib](https://bitbucket.org/paulc/dnslib/)

-**Note that, Monitor.app supports only macOS 10.12 - 10.14.
-You don't have to install it, if you want to execute malware on macOS 10.15 or later.
-You have to use OpenBSM instead of it.**

 ## Preparing